Best Concealed Carry Guns of 2023: All Calibers & Carry Styles

 There are, however, downsides.
 First is the double-action trigger pull, which requires a good amount of practice time to master completely.
 Second, many of the best double/single-action pistols are a bit large and a bit heavy, which not everyone prefers.

-Then you have the different control layouts.
-Sig Sauers only have a decocker, Berettas have a decocking safety (though decocker only models are available), and CZs either have a manual safety (defeating the purpose of double-action capability) or a decocker.
+Additionally, there are various control layouts.
+Sig Sauers only have a decocker, Berettas have a decocking safety (though decocker-only models are available), and CZs either have a manual safety (defeating the purpose of double-action capability) or a decocker.

 In other words, a more complicated manual of arms, which you have to put in the time to master to run the gun well.
-In a self-defense shooting, you can’t have an “oh well” first shot.
+In a self-defense situation, you can’t afford to have an ineffective first shot.

 Well, the downsides aren’t new.
 The easiest ones to carry (snubbies) are hard to shoot well; the ones that are easy to shoot well are big, heavy, and don’t hold many bullets.